 In 2015 Houndstooth released Aïsha Devi’s debut album, ‘Of Matter And Spirit’, a significant sonic statement rich in political and philosophical subtext.
 2018 saw the release of Devi’s sophomore album, ‘DNA Feelings’, her most accomplished statement to date, addressing how music can alter the fundamental vibrations of our material world and the very fiber of our being.
-The process led her to collaborating with Chinese visual artist Tianzhuo Chen on videos featuring profane and sacred iconography, as well as theatrical dance performances together with the Asian Dope Boys, most notably at The Barbican and The Broad museum.
-Photographer Emile Barret is another longtime artistic collaborator, touring throughout the world with their spatially disruptive audiovisual show.
-But Aïsha Devi is just as magnetic performing solo.
-With her mesmeric digital mantras and a captivating stage presence she’s bowled over crowds at CTM, Mutek, Unsound, Boiler Room and countless festivals and venues from Siberia to Mexico and beyond.
+The process led her to collaborating with Chinese visual artist Tianzhuo Chen on a string of videos, as well as theatrical dance performances together with the Asian Dope Boys collective, most notably at The Barbican and The Broad museum.
+She has also recently composed for and performed with the BBC Concert Orchestra.